 The Estates Theater at the fruit market in Prague’s old town is a proud building.
 Hardly any other theater of comparable size could have been so important for the opera and drama culture of the 18th century.
 With 664 seats and standing room for 20 to 40 people, it is not a large building, but nevertheless it is the birthplace of numerous successes and legends.

-Wolfgang Amadeus Mozart probably had only positive associations with the Prague Estates Theater (which at that time, in honor of its builder Franz Anton Graf von Nostitz-Rieneck, still bore the name “Count Nostitz’s National Theater”).
+Wolfgang Amadeus Mozart probably had only positive associations with this theater (which at that time, in honor of its builder Franz Anton Graf von Nostitz-Rieneck, still bore the name “Count Nostitz’s National Theater”).
 Here he conducted his “Figaro” in 1787 and played his way into the hearts of the Prague audience with a sensational Akademie.

 In the same year he conducted the premiere of his “Don Giovanni” at the Estates Theater, as he did four years later with “La clemenza di Tito”.
 Legend has it that the overture of “Don Giovanni” was only completed just before the premiere – the Prague musicians played prima vista.